Shotgun Lovesongs: A Novel

 Welcome to Little Wing.

-Now all four are brought together for a wedding.
-Little Wing seems even smaller than before.
-While lifelong bonds are still strong, there are stresses-between the friends, between husbands and wives.
-There will be heartbreak, but there will also be hope, healing, even heroism as these memorable people learn the true meaning of adult friendship and love.
+When all of them are brought together for a wedding, Little Wing seems even smaller than before.
+Lifelong bonds remain strong, but there are stresses-among the friends, between husbands and wives.
+There will be heartbreak, but there will also be hope, healing, even heroism as these memorable people learn the true meaning of friendship and love.

 Editorial Reviews